|

 making it prosperous.
 They built hospitals, orphanages, colleges,

-could have built a glittering road of silver roubles that stretched all
+they could have built a glittering road of silver roubles that stretched

 |